Tackling Anxiety and Stress with Hypnotherapy

 Over thinking, excessive worrying, anxiety and stress are often due to unresolved emotional issues and negative or traumatic life experiences and can often impair our ability to carry out simple tasks and making us feel stupid.
 Rather than looking forward to a Utopian existence that is stress free and worry free, it is more realistic to look at ways of managing these feelings and bringing them to a useful, healthy level which allows us to live a more fulfilling life.

-Due to its relaxing nature, hypnotherapy is a particularly effective way of managing and combating stress, anxiety and worry.
-Hypnotherapy can access the unconscious mind and train mind and body to engender more relaxed reactions and perspectives.
+Due to its relaxing nature, Hypnotherapy is a particularly effective way of managing and combating stress, anxiety and worry.
+Hypnotherapy can access the unconscious mind and train mind and body to engender more relaxed responses ( rather than reactions) and perspectives and increase our capacity to deal with stress in a positive way.

 Common symptoms of anxiety and stress: